Work-life-balance that well, works!

 It’s one of those almost eternal conundrums, isn’t it?
 No, we’re not talking about one of those chicken ones!
 You know, the one where it crosses the road, or even the one where we wonder whether it came before the egg, or indeed not.
 What we are talking about is how we can juggle our work and home lives and win at both, without feeling that sickening guilt that we’re doing the other a disservice.

-In this piece, we seek to provide some perspective on the subject of work-life-balance and hope to help you arrive at a solution or model.
+In this piece, we seek to provide some perspective on the subject of work-life-balance and hope to help you for solving .
 Now, without a moment to lose, let’s get right to it!

 Work-life-balance isn’t something they hand out at work.
 So, it’s right down to you to seek it, and get it sorted.
 Therefore, set expectations with colleagues and bosses.
 Just because you’re reachable at home doesn’t mean that you need to take a call or respond to an email that can wait till the morrow.
 So, seek it, grab it, establish it.